omdxp/react-native-help-create/README.md

 yarn global add react-native-help-create
 ```

-- To install it as a dev dependency in your react native project run
+- To install it as a dev dependency in your react native project run:

 ```
 npm i react-native-help-create --save-dev